 Blaqbonez’ come up story is the stuff of big dreams.
 The 22-year old has been co-signed by M.I, Illbliss, Vector, three of Nigeria’s longest-running rap careers, and contemporary wordsmiths like, Dremo, YCee who have lauded the rapper since his stint Hennessy cypher, a prelude to his debut project, ‘Last Time Under’.

 Blaqbonez’ debut album, ‘Bad Boy Blaq’ is his first project since signing to 100 Crowns Entertainment.
-Backed by a big budget and M.I’s on the executive producer chair, anticipation for Blaqbonez’s album hinted at the emergence of a hip-hop prince.
+Backed by the big budget for #LAMBAugust and M.I on the executive producer chair, anticipation for Blaqbonez’s album hinted at the emergence of a hip-hop prince.
 In a true hip-hop royalty fashion, the crown prince’s “South Africa Must Go” from 2015 pushed a narrative that M.I infamously ran with for last year’s controversial, “You Rappers Should Fix Up Your Lives”.

 I’ve been working all year to give you this, feels like every step, every tweet, every video has been leading to this moment.
 I’m so excited to give it to you.
 Thanks for all the support and love.